RedisLabs/redislabs-docs/content/kubernetes/active-active/_index.md

 The currently supported Active-Active setup method includes the following steps:

-1. Install and configure an ingress.
+1. Install and configure an Ingress.
 2. Gathering configuration details.
 3. Adding the `ActiveActive` field to the REC spec.
 4. Creating the database with the `crdb-cli` tool.